Ian-Yeo76/Capstone-Project/README.md

 # Capstone-Project
-Capstone project by Ian, Justin, Dylan, Gerald, Rodney of ComSpecAI.
+Capstone project by Ian, Justin, Dylan, Gerald, Rodney of ComSpecAI (work in progress)